Upcoming Webinar: Register now >>

 2. Extract the archive (OpenLM_Broker_#.#.#.#.tar.gz) to a convenient location.

-3. Open the settings.sh file in your editor of choice.
+3. Open the settings.sh, file in your editor of choice.
 This file holds all the variables required for Broker to operate.
-It is mandatory to modify the JAVA_HOME variable so that it points to the path of your JDK 11 install.
+It is mandatory to modify the JAVA_HOME variable to point to the path of your JDK 11 install.

 The JAVA_HOME path must not end with a trailing slash.

-Optionally, you can also edit the BROKERSRVNAMEUSER variable in case you need to launch the service from an account that is different from “root”.
+Optionally, you can also edit the BROKERSRVNAMEUSER variable if you need to launch the service from an account different from “root.”
 In this case, you must ensure that all the files in the “OpenLM_Broker_X.X.X.X” folder have their ownership reassigned to the new user.

 The BROKERSRVNAME variable can be changed when you want to install multiple instances of OpenLM Broker in parallel.